What is a Personal Loan?

 Every type of personal loan comes with its own set of fees, so be sure to check these when comparing your options.
 Fees can include arrangement fees and early repayment fees.
-Certain types of personal loan may include property valuation and legal fees.
+Certain types of personal secured loan may include property valuation and legal fees.

 Advertised Rates of Interest

 When comparing loans, be aware that advertised annual percentage rates (APRs) may be different to those you will be offered. need to show the rate typically given to 51% of applicants.
 If you apply and are accepted for the loan, you could fall into the 49% who do not qualify for the rate shown.